What Is an AI Model?

 While most computer programs require precise instructions to perform specific tasks, AI models use algorithms, which are step-by-step rules that process inputs into outputs using arithmetic, repetition and decision-making logic.
 Algorithms enable AI models to reason, act and learn independently, allowing them to handle more “complex and dynamic problems” than traditional programs, according Archer Chiang, an AI engineer and founder of corporate gifting company Giftpack — tasks like natural language processing and computer vision, which traditional programs would struggle to perform without explicit programming.

 AI models come in all shapes and sizes.
-Each has their own distinct set of abilities, according to the data and decision-making logic they use.
+Each has its own distinct set of abilities, according to the data and decision-making logic they use.
 For example, large language models (LLMs) process vast amounts of text data to generate human-like responses and assist in various language-related tasks.
 And convolutional neural networks (CNNs) are good at extracting distinctive patterns and characteristics from images, so they’re typically used in image recognition tasks.

 Related ReadingAll Machine Learning Models Explained